-What happens if I don’t get my car serviced?
+What will happen if I don’t get my car serviced?

-In this day and age, people are always accustomed to saving their pennies where and when they can, and this often results in things such as car services being put off.
-However, having your vehicle professionally serviced should be one of the highest priorities on your list, but why?
+In this day and age, people are always accustomed to saving their pennies where and when they can, and this can often result in actions such as vehicle servicing being overlooked and made less of a priority on to do lists.
+However, having your vehicle regularly serviced by a reliable professional should be an action that is placed a lot higher on those lists.
+Here’s why…

 What is a service?

 Just like us, our vehicles also need routine health checkups.
-By taking yours to a car garage, professional mechanics will examine everything from your fluid levels, engine and lighting, repairing or replacing anything which is considered as damaged.
+By taking yours to a car garage, professional mechanics will be able to examine the quality and condition of essential components, such as fluid levels, the engine, and lighting, before carrying out repairs or replacements to resolve any faults that could be making your car dangerous to drive.

 Do all cars need a service?